link1905/system-design-101/content/docs/web-service/load-balancer.md

 c -> lb: '4.
 Use the key to connect to "I1"'
 ```

-Why do we need this feature?
-For [stateful applications](service-cluster.md#stateful-service) like gaming services,
-**Session Stickiness** is required to ensure clients meet the same server,
-e.g., reconnecting to the same match after being disconnected.

-However, it introduces a high risk of system imbalance
-as stickiness keys override the configured {{< term lb >}} algorithm,
-easily leading to unequal load distribution.
+**Why is this necessary?**
+For [stateful applications]({{< ref "service-cluster#stateful-service" >}}) like multiplayer games or chat services, clients often need to consistently interact with the same server instance — for example, reconnecting to the same match or session after a temporary disconnection.

+**However**, this comes at a cost.
+Session stickiness can easily lead to uneven load distribution, as it bypasses the load balancer’s configured algorithm in favor of sticking with a specific instance.

 ## Load Balancer Types